jpegleg/net-gargoyle2/README.md

 reportIps
 ```

-#### If you have or estblish a hash that is an expected state you want to remember it can go in /etc/normstate.cfg
+#### If you have or establish a hash that is an expected state you want to remember it can go in /etc/normstate.cfg

 #### To run with STDOUT log, rather than use net-gargoyle, call net_mon.py directly with arguments like so: